| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 4. The youngster plays with other kids.

-5. You’ll find that the child likes to play pretend with the doll by acting like they are feeding it.
+5. You will find that the child likes to play pretend with the doll by acting like they are feeding it.

 When should parents consult any Medical Professional?